efinauri/languria/README.md

 Languria is a toy programming language made for self-teaching and personal use, written by referencing the excellent [crafting intepreters](https://craftinginterpreters.com/) book by R. Nystrom.

 The name (a homophone for "the watermelon" in italian) is the first thing that came to mind that starts with lang-.
 After having looked the name up, I learned that Languria is also a [nice looking beetle](https://en.wikipedia.org/wiki/Languria), which easily became the language's mascot.

 # EXPRESSIONS

-An expression is either a primitive value, or any section of the code that evaluates to a primitive value.
-A value is an instance of a primitive type (`int`, `str`, ...).
-In languria, everything is an expression.
+When a piece of code produces a value (an instance of one of the types in the table below), it's called an expression.
+When, instead, it represents an instruction, it's called a statement.

+In Languria, statements are always expressions; that is to say, every part of the code that can be thought of as an action taken by the program also produces a byproduct value.

 ```
-1 // values themselves are expressions.
+1 // values themselves are expressions. needless to say, a value evaluates to itself.
 (2 + 3) * (4 + 5)  // both (2 + 3) and (4 + 5) are expressions.
 Of course, the entire line is also an expression.
 ```

 This is an overview of the primitive types:

 | Type        | Example      | Overview                     |